-For people who are missing most (or all) of their teeth, all-on-4 full arch dental implants supported appliances are one of the best replacement options available.
-Also known as hybrid implant-supported dentures, all-on-4s are a natural-looking set of false teeth that attach to titanium implant posts.
+For people who are missing most (or all) of their teeth, all-on-4 full arch dental implant-supported appliances are one of the best replacement options available.
+Also known as hybrid implant-supported dentures, all-on-4s are a natural-looking and durable set of false teeth that attach to titanium implant posts.

 If you’ve been considering dental implants you’re probably wondering what to expect.
 Many people have questions about the all-on-4 procedure, so we explain the process in detail below.

 The All-on-4 Full Arch Dental Implant-Supported Appliance Procedure: A Step-by-Step Guide